Ilulissat Airport: Airport expansion

 Plan of airport expansion.
 New runway is drawn in red.

 The purpose of Ilulissat Airport has been debated in Greenland for decades; there has been pressure for runway extension from the local tourist industry and municipal authorities.

 As of 2024, a new airport is under construction and was due to be completed by 2024, but delays have pushed completion to 2026.
 The expansion of the airport will feature a 2200 x 60 m runway to let the airport receive direct international airliner flights from mainland Europe and the Americas.
 It will be located just north of the present airport.
 The Nuuk and Ilulissat airport expansions have been subsidized with DKK 1.6 billion by the Government of Denmark.
 In 2025, the expansion was over budget, and needed a further DKK 400 million subsidy from the Government of Denmark, and a loan extension of DKK 1140 million.

 There is a general debate on extending or replacing most airports in Greenland, since most are either ill-located former air bases, or very short.

+In November 2025, Greenland Airports announced that the expanded Ilulissat Airport will open in October 2026.